 Madurai is encircled by mountains of historic importance – Nagamalai, Yaanaimalai to name a few.
-The city is known as temple city due to the presence of various Hindu temples of cultural value.
-Check and pick which ones you would want to explore:
+The city is known as the temple city due to the presence of various Hindu temples of cultural value.
+There is no dearth of things to see in Madurai and you can explore the city the way you like.

 1. Shop and enjoy the heritage at Puthu Mandapam